tanindatascience/AirlinePassenger-Satisfaction-Modeling/README.md

 1. About 77% of the passengers were ‘Returning’ type of passengers.
 Of 1.3L passengers, 46% were 'Business Class' travellers, 42% were 'Economy Class' travellers and the remaining were 'Economy Plus Class' travellers.

 2. The binary logit model was built with an accuracy of 88% and a precision of 87.3%:
 ‘Departure Delay’ and ‘Arrival Delay’ had extremely high VIF values (close to 14) and hence, were dropped.
 The logit model after dropping these variables had a significantly lower AIC value.
 Improving the ease of online boarding, their check-in services, on-board services, and their in-flight WiFi service results in an 80%, 37%, 35%, and 50% significant increase in the odds of customers feeling ‘Satisfied’.
-Cleanliness only led to a 24% increase in getting ‘Satisfied’ feedback and the ‘Personal’ type of travel led to a 93% decrease in the odds of receiving positive customer feedback.
+Cleanliness only led to a 24% increase in getting ‘Satisfied’ feedback.

 **RECOMMENDATION**:
 The airline company should focus on retaining their economy and economy plus passengers by providing higher quality on-board services, in-flight entertainment, in-flight WiFi service, and easy online boarding services.
 They have a loyal returning Business travel base and hence, can turn their focus on Personal trip travellers.